cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 > HELP MORTY!
 >
-> Listen Morty...
-I need your help, I've turned myself into a pickle again and this time I can't change back!
+> Listen Morty… I need your help, I've turned myself into a pickle again and this time I can't change back!
 >
-> I need you to *BURRRP*....Morty, logon to my computer and find the last three secret ingredients to finish my pickle-reverse potion.
+> I need you to *BURRRP*… Morty, logon to my computer and find the last three secret ingredients to finish my pickle-reverse potion.
 The only problem is, I have no idea what the *BURRRRRRRRP*, password was!
 Help Morty, Help!

 There is no obvious place to login, upload files, or otherwise interact with the web server.
 No hint event that this is anything beyond a relatively static site (both jQuery and Bootstrap libraries are included, but there's no hooks in the actual page.)